 Modeling with these details lets you form an action plan that links your daily actions, such as advertising, to your monthly and annual financial goals.
 This is much better than just picking an arbitrary percentage increase.

-You fail to distinguish between fixed and variable costs.
+Financial Projection Mistake #2: Failure to distinguish between fixed and variable costs.

 Similarly to your revenue forecast, you should not choose an arbitrary percentage to grow your total expenses either.
 That is because some of your expenses are fixed and some are variable.